Skip to main content

 How Can I Help?

 Measuring the Health of Mt.
-Tamapais
+Tamalpais

-This report represents the results of an unprecedented collaboration among Mt.
+The information presented here is the result of an unprecedented collaboration among Mt.
 Tamalpais’ land managers, the Golden Gate National Parks Conservancy, and the scientific community to use the most current data and best expert judgment to understand and evaluate the mountain’s health.
-This guide was created to help others interested in doing their own ecological health assessments.
+The first report, Measuring the Health of a Mountain, was published in 2016.
+We subsequently completed the first update in 2023, Peak Health: An Update on the Status of Mt.
+Tamalpais’ Ecosystems.

 The Overall Health of Mt.
 Tam

 Fair condition, no change in trendMt.
-Tamalpais’ natural resources are in an overall Fair condition and a trend of No Change.
+Tamalpais’ ecosystems are in an overall Fair condition.
 Some of the mountain’s plants and wildlife are thriving, while others are suffering the effects of invasive species, plant disease, changed fire frequencies, and climate change.
 However, even some of those in decline are at a point where their trajectory can still be improved.
-The condition and trend of many species or groups like invertebrates and bats remain largely unknown.

 Many People, Working Together